linqs/psl-examples/trust-prediction/README.md

 ## Problem

-In this example, we attempt to classify documents in a citation network into one of several categories.
+In this example, we attempt to discover the level of trust between two individuals.

 ## Dataset

-The dataset originally came from Cora.
+The dataset originally came from the Epinions social network.
-It contains informations on the categories of some documents as well as links between those documents.
-The links are represented as only one predicate, but can represent several relationships between documents such as:
- - Hyperlinks
- - Citations
- - Shared Authorship
+It contains some positive and negative examples of trust in the network along with the structural information of the network (ie who knows who).

 ## Origin